 Facing Federal Charges for Money Laundering

-Both state and federal law prohibit money laundering.
+Both state and federal law prohibit laundering funds.
 Many accused of money laundering are prosecuted against federal law.
-When federal prosecutors file money laundering charges, they often file other similar charges stemming from the alleged crime.
+When federal prosecutors file these charges, they often file other similar charges stemming from the alleged crime.

 One such related charge is tax evasion.
 Obviously, those who launder illicit profits are unlikely to report that income on their federal taxes returns.